nginxinc/nginx-one-workshops/labs/readme.md

 <br/>

-Click [Lab0: Student Prerequisites](lab0/readme.md) for details on Student Prerequisite Requirements for this Workshop.
+Choose one of the [Lab 0: Workshop pre-work](#lab-0-workshop-pre-work-choose-any-one) to get all set to work through the workshop content.

-Click [Lab1: NGINX One Console Access & Overview](lab1/readme.md) to get started!
+Click [Lab1: NGINX One Console Introduction & Access](lab1/readme.md) to get started!